 License (i.e., Own Manufacturing License): This license is granted to individuals or companies having their own manufacturing facilities.
 The application for the license is filed using Form COS-5, and the license is issued in Form COS-8.

-Loan License: This option is available to manufacturers without their own manufacturing facilities, allowing them to use premises owned by others.
+Loan License: This option is available to manufacturers without their own manufacturing facilities, allowing them to use premises owned by others to produce cosmetics.
 Applications are submitted via Form COS-6, and the loan license is issued in Form COS-9.

 The procedure for obtaining a cosmetic manufacturing license for the first time is as follows:

-Application Submission: Applicants must submit the manufacturing license application (Form COS-5 for own facilities or Form COS-6 for loan licenses) and required documents through the SLA's online portal.
+Application Submission: Applicants must submit the manufacturing license application (Form COS-5 for own facilities or Form COS-6 for loan licenses) and required documents to the SLA via an identified online portal.
 If the portal is unavailable, applications can be submitted offline at the SLA office.
 If cosmetics are manufactured at more than one premises, a separate application and license are required for each manufacturing premise.

 Review and License Issuance: After all documents are submitted, the SLA will scrutinize the application. license (Form COS-8) or loan license (Form COS-9) will be granted, or the application may be rejected if incomplete, within 45 days from the application date.